Tips for using your heat pump

-Schedule your installer follow up or maintenance visit in the season opposite to when you installed your system.
+Schedule your installer follow up or maintenance visit in the season opposite to when you first installed your system.
 The installer will check the system settings to ensure they are set for optimal efficiency and comfort and make adjustments as needed.

-Schedule regular maintenance every 1-2 years.
+Consider scheduling regular maintenance every 1-2 years.

 Download this print-ready version of the heat pump maintenance tips [PDF, 37 KB]